Homesteaders share about buying acreage in Trinity County, California.

 Soon after we moved here, I made the mistake of spending several hundred dollars on a small used crawler tractor.
 It was a handy piece of equipment, but we quickly realized that the cost of operation and upkeep more than out weighed the machine's limited usefulness . . . so we sold it.
 Now when we need work done we hire a backhoe, bulldozer, or road grader to do the job at $18 to $25 per hour.
 (That may sound steep, but a good operator can do an unbelievable amount of work in an hour.)

-Right now, we're finishing up a 16' X 40' pole shed (see the accompanying photograph) that features a chicken coop on one end, the goat's living quarters on the other, and room for two cars in the middle.
+Right now, we're finishing up a 16 foot by 40 foot pole shed (see the accompanying photograph in the Image Gallery) that features a chicken coop on one end, the goat's living quarters on the other, and room for two cars in the middle.
 The chickens have a run outside their little compartment, and our rabbits live at the other end, against the goat quarters.
 (How's that for efficient use of space?)